tong-ece-cmu/Unnamed-Simulator/ARCH2NOTES.md

 Don't worry about delay for now.
 Assume the memory will get the data at the next clock edge.
 Make sure everything else is working, CDB, register file read and write.

+We need to put combinational logic and sequential logic into seperate module.
+The first flip-flops hold the result of the register reads.
+The input that goes into the first flip-flop will depends on the common data bus and register file read.

+The execute combinational logic will check whether the operands are ready and put the executed result into the result flip-flops.

+I decided to not finish load and store unit, and switch to System Verilog.
+I revert the changes and this model passes the test cases for four consecutive ADDI instructions.